 - Higher quality clients and better retention of ACA clients with regular, proactive communication.

-- Develop a strong supplement product portfolio to assist ACA clients with higher cost shares and premiums.
+- Develop a robust supplement product portfolio to assist ACA clients with higher cost-sharing and premiums.

 - Medicare and ICHRA are markets to add to your portfolio to broaden your product reach and client base.